TuringGpt/Dashboard_Clone/envs/incident/tools/interface_3/policy.md

 - Check that component exists if specified

 Steps:
-- Request incident title, description, category, severity, and impact level
+- Request incident title, category, severity, and impact level
 - Check for existing open incidents with similar characteristics
 - Set detection timestamp and initial status
 - Associate with specified client and infrastructure component records